 Saad Omer, a professor of global health at Emory University in Atlanta who has studied vaccine refusal in private schools, surmised more private school parents are wealthy and have the time to spread five shots over a series of years and stay home should their child get an illness like chickenpox.
 Neal Halsey, a professor of pediatric infectious diseases at the Johns Hopkins University, said parents who choose private schools are likely to be more skeptical of state requirements and recommendations.

 Public health officials say that, regardless of why parents choose not to vaccinate their children, the result is the same: an increased risk of an outbreak of whooping cough or other communicable diseases.

 "We're very concerned that those schools are places where disease can spread quite rapidly through the school and into the community, should it get introduced," said Dr. Robert Schechter, medical officer with the Immunization Branch of the California Department of Public Health.

-That's what prompted the Legislature to approve a bill requiring parents to discuss vaccinations with a pediatrician or a school nurse before they can opt-out.
+That's what prompted the Legislature to approve a bill requiring parents to discuss vaccinations with a pediatricians or a school nurse before they can opt out.
 Gov. Jerry Brown has until the end of September to sign or veto it.

 After whooping cough reached epidemic levels in California in 2010, the state took action, embarking on a public information campaign and increasing the availability of vaccines.
 A law was passed requiring booster shots for older students.

 Yet the opt-out rate continued climbing in private schools.
-It's more than doubled since 2004, to 2,228 kindergartners in last year's state survey.
+It has more than doubled since 2004, to 2,228 kindergartners in last year's state survey.
 While the overall rate of full immunization among kindergartners hovers around 91 percent, places where the opt-out rate is greater could pose a risk for outbreak.